heptarch/heptarch.github.io/drafts/cone.md

 \end{align}
 $$

-This is therefore a double root.
+This is a double root.
 The remaining intersection is at $(x, y) = (4, 16)$, as we picture below:
 <figure>
     <div style="text-align:center"><img src